 For an independent cafe, salon, gym, hotel, or service business, Birdeye is probably overkill.
 The platform assumes a level of marketing infrastructure that most single-location businesses don't have, and the pricing reflects the enterprise focus.

-The two tools aren't really in direct competition.
-Birdeye is an enterprise reputation management platform that scales across locations.
-Qria is a feedback tool for businesses that want to understand their customers, at a price that makes sense at one or two locations.
+The two tools overlap more than they look like they do, but they sit at different ends of the market.
+Birdeye is an enterprise platform priced for businesses with a dedicated marketing function.
+Qria is built for owners and small teams who want the public reviews plus their own structured feedback in one place at a price that makes sense at one or two locations.
 If you're a small business comparing them, the pricing difference alone usually tells you which direction to go.